 2. Alburrica Beach

-Best beach for proximity to Lisbon
+Best for proximity to Lisbon

 To get there, hop on the ferry from Terreiro do Paço and cross the Tagus River to the post-industrial city of Barreiro.
 Just a few minutes walk from the ferry terminus, you’ll come across three windmills on a stretch of white sand with panoramic views of Lisbon.